florentpoujol/CSharpToUnityScriptConverter/readme.md

 You will be able to buy this extension from the offical Unity Asset Store and from GamePrefabs.com at some point during the first week of December 2012.

+You want to try before bying ?
+No problem !
+Head over to my website to [test the live demo](http://www.florent-poujol.fr/en/unity3d/c-to-unityscript-converter).
+Unlike the extension, you can convert only 100 lives at a time but the quality of the conversion is identical !

 #How to install

 Extract the CSharpToUnityScriptConverter.unitypackage in your Asset folder.